VowpalWabbit/vowpal_wabbit/python/docs/source/reference/python_8110_900_migration_guide.md

 # Python 8.11 to 9 migration

+You can do nothing and everything should still work when migrating to VW 9.
+But if you want to move to the new way avoid deprecation warnings and future breaks here's a rundown.

 ## Imports

 Modules are now direcly accessible from the root module.
 In the past `from vowpalwabbit import ...` was needed, but now `import vowpalwabbit` and accessing with `.` will work.